mady045/employee-portal/README.md

 This project provides an option to user for Registration and view employee List.

 # Prerequisite
-NPM must be installed
+1. npm must be installed
-angular-cli latest version must be installed
+2. angular-cli latest version must be installed

 # Steps to follow to run and use the Project